gongsiyi/obsolete_issue_reports/Impact_on_issue_recommendation.md

 ## Summary

 When Tan et al. designed CrossFix, they did not consider obsolete issue reports.
 Given an open bug report, CrossFix can retrieve a list of relevant fixed bug reports with similar stack traces, triggering conditions, or titles.
 However, the recommended bug reports can be obsolete.
-Our ICLinker can help CrossFix to idenfify the obsolete recommended bug reports.
+We (our tool, ICLinker) can help CrossFix to idenfify the obsolete recommended bug reports.
 According to our results, 36% of its recommendations are obsolete and we improve all such recommendations.

 ## Result
 |aries|calcite|cassandra|derby|flink|geode|hbase|hive|nutch|